OSU-CS290-Sp2017/final-project-sikihaja/README.md

 Drawings fade out dynamically, decreasing in opacity as time passes.
 Maybe losing 10% opacity every 5 seconds, so drawings would return to totally white after 50 seconds.

-Things left to do:
+Things left to do:\n
-Add list of contributors (names/hex colors) incorporate mongodb for storing curve objects function to change color based on opacity allow the user to pick the fade rate of the curve
+Add list of contributors (names/hex colors)\n
+incorporate mongodb for storing curve objects\n function to change color based on opacity\n allow the user to pick the fade rate of the curve \n